 What’s the inspiration behind your derby name?

-Well, as you can probably tell, I’m a bit of a Star Wars fan and after a few brainstorming sessions, my husband suggested “Chew-Whacker” and the just name stuck!
+Well, as you can probably tell, I’m a bit of a Star Wars fan and after a few brainstorming sessions, my husband suggested “Chew-Whacker” and the name just stuck!

 What’s the inspiration behind your number?